 1. Having too many shards per node

 If JVM memory pressure above 75% is a frequent occurrence, the cause is often having too many shards per node relative to the amount of available memory.
-We recommend having fewer than 20 shards per GB.
 You can lower the JVM memory pressure by reducing the number of shards or upgrading to a larger cluster.
+For guidelines, check How to size your shards.

 2. Running expensive queries